RealizingFutures/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1

+This R script loads, processes, and explores data from a personal activity monitoring device that is tracking steps per day at 5 minute time intervals.
+The data is explored by calculating the mean and median steps per day and displaying them in a histogram.
+The steps per time interval is also viewed in a line chart, noting the time interval that has the highest amount of steps on average across days.
+Next the NA values are replaced with imputed numbers using the median time interval and the mean, median, and histogram of the steps per day is checked on the new data.
+Finally, the steps per time interval are compared for weekdays and weekends using line charts to see if there is a notable difference in daily activity pattern.

 ## Loading and preprocessing the data
 The first thing I do is load the necessary pacakges.